rglx/SEDS-Setup/README.md

 previously known and used as a bash script that handled the deployment of a Space Engineers dedicated server, now it is documentation that should serve the same purpose in competent hands.

 ## foreword
 space engineers as a whole has been out for just shy of ten years, and in that time has spanned several major versions of .NET, which has caused server administrators and players and modders alike plenty of grief. these instructions should not be followed as a be-all, end-all, but instead taken as sort of a journal of one girl's failings to properly set a server up and getting tired of all the fragmented and outdated documentation around all of it, and writing her own guide.

+it should also be noted that this is the single worst piece of server software i have ever used on any OS in the last fifteen years. it's like someone has decided to take all accepted software development methods and throw them clean out the window. it's insane. it's bad. do better, keen. we certainly deserve it.

 ## requirements
 - a machine with at the absolute least 8 cores with more than 3GHz apiece, and 16GB of RAM, along with PLENTY of storage space. north of 300GB is a good starting point but depending on how big your server is you'll want more. most of it is gonna be in asteroids/planets and server backups.